MOHANED8/CSE4024-Microprocessors/README.md

    - As the analog voltage changes, the first LED dims and the second LED brightens proportionally.
 5. Refer to the video for the desired behavior.

----

-Feel free to reach out if you need any assistance or have any questions!